bitcoin-crazy/another-plasma6-coin/README.md

   }
   ```
   * In the last example, `US Dollar` is a name to visual identification of the currency in configuration block. `usd` will be used to call the CoinGecko API and to compose the pair name in the KDE toolbar.
 Currently, the `symbol` is not used.
+  * It is not needed to restart KDE after adding new currencies.

 __TIP1:__ The CoinGecko API provides a restricted number of coins.
 It is possible to get a list using the  `curl` command.